cordpackers/reUpdater/faq.md

 **No.**

-As stated above, this relies on and modifies `installer.db` which is exclusive to Squirrel.Windows, which is Windows only.
+As stated above, this relies on and modifies `installer.db` which is exclusive to (Discord's modified) Squirrel.Windows, which is Windows only.